-Last Wednesday, Lexington County deputies announced that this same woman had made 57 false 9-1-1 calls since March 25th, and that they wanted to find her.
-Following that announcement, the woman made four more calls by Friday, one of which was a hang-up call.
+A day before, Lexington County deputies announced that this same woman had made 57 false 9-1-1 calls since March 25th, and that they wanted to find her.

 Making a false 911 call is a misdemeanor offense and can lead up to six months behind bars, along with fines.